ISAITB/docs-tdl/source/constructs/index.rst

     :header: "Name", "Required?", "Description"

     @desc~ yes~ The label to display to the user.
     @with~ no~ The ID of the actor this interaction refers to.
 If not specified this is taken from the ``interact`` parent element (which itself defaults to the test case's SUT actor).
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @name~ no~ In case of ``instruct`` elements that used to share binary content, this is used as the name of the file presented for download.
     @type~ no~ The ``type`` to consider for the displayed value.
 If this is not specified the ``type`` will be inferred from the referred variable (if defined) or default to ``string``.
     @mimeType~ no~ A `mime type`_ value (e.g. ``text/xml``) to hint how this value should be highlighted when displayed.
 In case an invalid or unsupported mime type is provided no such highlighting will be applied.